georust/rinex/doc/observation.md

 cargo run --example observation
 ```

-### V3 and other modern Observation records
+### V3 and following revisions

-<!> This parser expects single line epochs,
+&#9888; &#9888; This parser expects single line epochs,
 that is line length larger than 60 caracters,
-which is against V < 3 specifications
-but is allowed in modern RINEX.
+which is against V < 3 specifications (only allowed in modern RINEX).

-If V > 2 Observation Records with
+&#9888; &#9888; If V > 2 Observation Records with
 multi line epochs do exist,
 this lib will not parse them properly
 at the moment.